BQN's Quantum Noise

 │ }

 Try running the simulation in the BQN repl and explore it!
-This post is also available as an org-mode computational notebook in a GitHub repository.
+If you are an Emacs user, the org-mode computational notebook in the blog's repository provides the best experience.

 Footnotes: